seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/1-setting-up-the-listview.md

     </UIListView>
 </UILayeredViewItem>
 ```
 Now your application is nearly completed.
-Proceed to the next lesson to learn how you can use *Binding* to complete the application.
+Proceed to the next tutorial to learn how you can use *Binding* to complete the application.